 - The plaintiff had the right to or was allowed on the premises.

 - The property owner failed to meet their duty of safely maintaining the property.

 Some cases may involve a young child who wandered into a neighbor’s yard and was hurt in or around a swimming pool due to a lack of security gates, latches, or fencing.
 While premises liability may apply, other forms of liability can be proved if one of these elements isn’t a factor.

-Need Legal Guidance?
-Call Our Pool Accident Lawyers at (888) 493-1629 Today
+Call Our Top-Rated Houston Pool Accident Lawyers at (888) 493-1629 Today

-In the wake of a swimming pool accident, only an experienced premises liability attorney will have the resources necessary to discover negligence or defective equipment that may have caused accident or injury.
+In the wake of a swimming pool accident, only an experienced Houston premises liability attorney will have the resources necessary to discover negligence or defective equipment that may have caused accident or injury.
 If you or a loved one was injured in a swimming pool accident, you don't have to fight for your rights to compensation alone.
 If you are unsure if you have a case, we're more than happy to give you answers.